inkdevhub/swanky-node/README.md

 More features and pallets to interact with (Contract <-> Runtime) will be added.

 ## Compatible ink! version
-ink version `3.0.1` or lower is supported by pallet-contract polkadot-0.9.19 branch.
+ink! version `3.0.1` or lower is supported by pallet-contract polkadot-0.9.19 branch.
 You may need to modify dependencies as shown below.
 ```
 [dependencies]